Kerry Max Cook: Biography

-Although he is out of prison, Cook still lives in a perpetually liminal state.
-Although he has never admitted guilt, he is still considered a convicted murderer in the eyes of Texas law, which adversely affects his daily life.

-Cook and his lawyer Marc McPeak have embarked on a new legal endeavor to clear his name: a motion to perform DNA tests on physical evidence found at the murder scene.
+Cook and his lawyer Marc McPeak filed a motion to perform DNA tests on physical evidence found at the murder scene.
 McPeak also filed a motion to recuse Judge Jack Skeen, the former district attorney who prosecuted Cook's first two trials, as Skeen would be the one to hear the DNA-testing motion.
 On April 9, 2012, Administrative Judge John Ovard of Dallas granted Cook's request for DNA testing but denied his plea to move the case out of Smith County, where prosecutors who originally tried his case were found by the Texas Court of Criminal Appeals to have committed "egregious prosecutorial misconduct."
 Cook's battle to clear his name has been taken up by the online petition site Change.org.

 On June 6, 2016, prosecutors agreed to drop the charges against Kerry Max Cook; this was motivated in part by James Mayfield's admission that he had lied about not having sex with the victim for weeks.

+A hearing on whether Cook was actually innocent was scheduled for July 1, 2016.

+On June 7, 2016, Cook fired the lawyers who had gotten the charges dropped.
+On June 19, 2016, he found a new lawyer, Mark Bennett, from Houston.
+Twelve days later, in the actual-innocence hearing before Judge Jack Carter, Bennett argued that there was clear evidence that Mayfield had committed the murder.

+On July 25, 2016, Judge Carter made findings of fact, concluding “that a reasonable jury would not necessarily acquit Cook after hearing both new exculpatory evidence and the previous evidence of guilt.”

+On June 19, 2024, Cook was officially declared innocent by the Texas Court of Criminal Appeals, 46 years after his journey through the Texas justice system began.